pmalisak/notification-service/README.md

 - you can send notification
 - you can define several providers for the same type of notification channel
 - a notification is delayed and later resent if all providers fail ( retry strategy )
+- provided an abstraction between at least two different messaging service providers ( BUT the second is mocker )
 - architecture:
   - DDD ( Notification aggregate )
   - Hexagonal
   - CQRS
 - unit and functional tests

 ## What is not done

+- no supervisor to trigger scheduled notifications ( must be run manually )
+- small number of tests :(
 - bonuses
-- there is no second provider, instead there is a mock

-## What could be done better
+## More time

-- add: phpcs, infection, deptrac, more tests
+- add: phpcs, infection, deptrac, tests !!!